Slovenia-team/Decentral-Media/README.md

 ### `rate`

 Rate the content creator.
 You can only rate a content creator you are following.
+Ratings can range between 1 and 5 stars.

 #### Parameters:
 ```